-You can also refer to an article on 'Commercial Fraud in Malaysia - What to do?" here
+You can also refer to this article on "Commercial Fraud in Malaysia - What to do."

-Failure to Comply to the Consumer Protection (Electronic Trade Transactions) Regulations 2012
+Failure to Comply With the Consumer Protection (Electronic Trade Transactions) Regulations 2012

 - Fine of up to RM50,000 (US$15,600) or imprisonment up to three years or both